crate/cratedb-guide/docs/solution/time-series/analysis.md

 :::

 (timeseries-anomaly-forecasting)=
-## Anomaly Detection and Forecasting
+## Anomaly detection and forecasting

 To gain insights from your data in a one-shot or recurring way, based on machine learning techniques, you may want to look into applying [anomaly]